timhul/ClassicSim/README.md

 Upcoming features and bug fixes that are merged but not yet built and made available as a release:

+* All DPS increasing talents except melee/Arcane Shot/Serpent Sting boosts now available for Hunter.
 * Pet (Cat) has been added.
-* Added player reaction to auto shot to improve the flow of Hunter AS/MS rotation.
-* All DPS increasing talents except most pet/Arcane Shot/Serpent Sting boosts now available for Hunter.
+It is fully affected by Beast Mastery talents.
+* Many Hunter items added (including all relevant ranged weapons).
+* Projectiles can now be equipped.
 * Usage of Hunter's Mark/Rapid Fire/Aspect of the Hawk.
-* Many pre-raid Hunter items added.
 * Lesser/Brilliant Mana Oil available as temporary enchants.
+* Sniper scopes available as enchants for Hunters.
 * Blessing of Wisdom/Mana Spring Totem and Grilled Squid available as external buffs.
+* Quiver bonus is hardcoded as a 15% ranged attack speed increase.
+* Added player reaction to auto shot to improve the flow of Hunter AS/MS rotation.
 * Fix crash if simming Hunter with a mainhand equipped but no ranged weapon.

 ## Restrictions

 * Only Cat is available to use as pet.
+* It is not possible to simulate without 15% quiver bonus for Hunter.
+* Sorting projectiles on type does not work.

 # Release notes